ejeschke/ginga/doc/install.rst

 Gtk
 ===

-Ginga can use Gtk version 2 or 3, but at the present time only Gtk 2 is supported for the full reference viewer, due to some dependences in the plugins to version 2.
-The viewing widget by itself is fine with either version.
-Ginga will auto-detect which versions are installed and default to version 2 if available.
+At the present time only Gtk 2 is supported.

 Tk
 ===